krixxa/diabetes-prediction-logistic-regression-/README.md

 Diabetes prediction using Logistic Regression | Python | Scikit-learn | ML Classification

-Technologies Used:
-Python
-Pandas, NumPy – for data manipulation
-Matplotlib, Seaborn – for data visualization Scikit-learn – for model building and evaluation
+Technologies Used : Python , Pandas, NumPy – for data manipulation Matplotlib, Seaborn – for data visualization Scikit-learn – for model building and evaluation